Republika Srpska: Name

-The government uses the name “Republic of Srpska” in English.
+In the name Republika Srpska, Srpska is a noun derived from the ethnonym of the Serbs with a different suffix from Srbija 'Serbia'.
+In Serbian, many names of countries are formed with the -sk- suffix (e.g. Bugarska 'Bulgaria', Danska 'Denmark', Finska 'Finland', Hrvatska 'Croatia', Irska 'Ireland', Turska 'Turkey').
+An analogous English formation would be Serbland (used sporadically).
+The government uses the name "Republic of Srpska" in English.

-Although Republika Srpska is variously glossed in English as “Serb Republic”, “Bosnian Serb Republic”, or “Republic of Srpska”, the Constitution of Bosnia and Herzegovina and English-language news sources such as the BBC, The New York Times, and The Guardian generally refer to the entity by its transliteration.
+Although Republika Srpska is variously glossed in English as Serb Republic, Bosnian Serb Republic, or Republic of Srpska, the Constitution of Bosnia and Herzegovina and English-language news sources such as the BBC, The New York Times, and The Guardian generally refer to the entity by its transliteration.

 According to Glas Srpske, a Banja Luka daily, the modern entity's name was created by its first minister of culture, Ljubomir Zuković.

 History

 Early history

-Archaeological evidence in Republika Srpska, as well as bordering areas of Bosnia and Herzegovina, attest to pronounced human activity in the Paleolithic.
-Specifically, in 1976, near the modern-day town of Stolac in the then relatively hospitable Neretva basin, archaeological artifacts in the form of cave engravings in Badanj and deer bones in the area were discovered to show hunter-gatherer activity from as far back as 14,000–10,000 BC.
-Within the wider region of Herzegovina, similar discoveries tie the region's early activities to Montenegro and coastal Croatia.
+Archaeological evidence in Republika Srpska attest to pronounced human activity in the Paleolithic.
+Within the wider region of Herzegovina, the discoveries tie the region's early activities to Croatia and Montenegro.

-With the Neolithic, however, came more permanent settlement.
-Naturally, this occurred along the rivers of Bosnia and Herzegovina as farming spread from the southeast; most notably, the Butmir culture developed near today's East Sarajevo on the river Bosna.
-A variety of idols, mostly of female character, were found in the Butmir site, along with dugouts.
+More permanent settlement arose with the Neolithic, which occurred along the rivers of Bosnia and Herzegovina as farming spread from the southeast.
+The Butmir culture developed near present-day East Sarajevo on the river Bosna.
+A variety of idols, mostly of female characters, were found in the Butmir site, along with dugouts.

-With the Indo-European migrations of the Bronze Age came the first use of metal tools in the region.
-Along with this came the construction of burial mounds—tumuli, or kurgans.
-Remains of these mounds can be found in northwestern Bosnia near Prijedor, testament to not only denser settlement in the northern core of today's Republika Srpska but also Bronze Age relics.
+The Indo-European migrations of the Bronze Age contributed to the first use of metal tools in the region, along with the construction of burial mounds—tumuli, or kurgans.
+Remains of these mounds can be found in northwestern Bosnia near Prijedor, testament to not only denser settlement but also Bronze Age relics.

 With the influx of the Iron Age, the Glasinac culture, developing near Sokolac in eastern Republika Srpska, was one of the most important of the country's long-standing Indo-European inhabitants, the Illyrians.
 Later, these Illyrians—the Autariatae—were influenced by the Celts after the Gallic invasion of the Balkans.